 Item Number 9.
 Military Service Information.
 Indicate if you were a member of the U.S. armed forces.
 If you answered "Yes" to Item Number 9, then you must provide details about your service, including branch, service dates, and type of discharge in the spaces provided in 9.a – 9.d.

 Part 4.
 Criminal, National Security, and Public Safety Information (For Initial and Renewal Requests)

 Item Numbers 1. - 7.
 Select the appropriate response to each question.
 You must answer all questions in this section.
+If you fail to provide a response to each question in Part 4., your request will be rejected.
 If you answer "Yes" to any question in this section, describe the circumstances and provide a full explanation in Part 8.
 Additional Information.

 NOTE: If you answer "Yes" to Item Number 1. or 2., read the form carefully to ensure you comply with the additional evidence requirements for these questions.

-If you are filing a Renewal request, and you have been arrested, indicted, and/or convicted of a criminal offense since the last time you filed for and received DACA, you must fill out the items that apply to you in this section (Part.4).
-You must also, use Part 8.
+If you are filing an initial or renewal request, and you have been arrested, indicted, and/or convicted of a criminal offense you must also use Part 8.
 Additional Information to describe the circumstances and include a full explanation for any of the items you answered “yes” to in this section (Part.4).

 NOTE: Misdemeanors involving drug distribution or trafficking, driving under the influence, domestic violence, sexual abuse or exploitation, burglary, or unlawful possession or use of a firearm constitute significant misdemeanors regardless of the sentence imposed.

 Part 5.
 Statement, Certification, Signature, and Contact Information of the Requestor (For Initial and Renewal Requests)